schirrmacher/malwi/README.md

 ## How does it work?

 malwi applies [DistilBert](https://huggingface.co/docs/transformers/model_doc/distilbert) and Support Vector Machines (SVM) based on the design of [_Zero Day Malware Detection with Alpha: Fast DBI with Transformer Models for Real World Application_ (2025)](https://arxiv.org/pdf/2504.14886v1).
-Additionally, malwi applies [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) for creating Abstract Syntax Tree (ASTs) which are mapped to a unified and security sensitive syntax used as training input.
+Additionally, malwi applies [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) for creating abstract syntax trees (ASTs) which are mapped to a unified and security sensitive syntax used as training input.
 The Python malware dataset can be found [here](https://github.com/lxyeternal/pypi_malregistry).
 After 3 epochs of training you will get: Loss: `0.0986`, Accuracy: `0.9669`, F1: `0.9666`.

 High-level training pipeline: